 If you’re the kind of person who waits for Google’s more affordable Pixel A-series releases, it’s time to start getting hyped for the upcoming Pixel 6a.
-Leaks and rumors suggest that this device will dominate the budget phone space, taking just a few minor downgrades to reach a sub-$550 price point.
-Here’s everything we know about the Pixel 6a so far.
+This device could dominate the budget phone space with its $450 price tag and shockingly good specs.

-That said, the Pixel 6a likely features a 6.2-inch display, which is slightly smaller than the Pixel 6’s 6.4-inch screen.
-We expect Google to use a 1080p OLED panel for the Pixel 6a, but the phone probably won’t feature a high refresh rate.
-(Of course, this is just speculation.)
+Google confirmed that the Pixel 6a uses a 6.1-inch display, which is slightly smaller than the Pixel 6’s 6.4-inch screen.
+We expect Google to use a 1080p OLED panel for the Pixel 6a.
+Still, the Pixel 6a only has a 60Hz refresh rate, which is a downgrade from the Pixel 6’s 90Hz screen.

-Nearly every Pixel phone uses the same 12.2MP Sony IMX363 primary sensor, but Google broke this trend with the Pixel 6’s 50MP lens.
-Unfortunately for camera nerds, the Pixel 6a probably uses the old 12.2MP sensor, but it’s a worthwhile “downgrade” for a phone that costs less than $600.
+Nearly every Pixel phone uses the same 12MP Sony IMX363 primary sensor, but Google broke this trend with the Pixel 6’s 50MP lens.
+Unfortunately for camera nerds, the Pixel 6a uses the old 12MP sensor.
+But for normal people, the “downgrade” isn’t a big deal.

 Still, we’ll continue to update this article with any new information we find on the Pixel 6a.
 Bookmark this page or join our free newsletter to keep up with the latest Pixel 6a leaks and rumors.